Too cheap to meter: Fusion or fission?

-Strauss's prediction did not come true, and over time it became a target of those pointing to the industry's record of overpromising and underdelivering.
+Strauss's prediction did not come true, and over time it became a target of those pointing to the industry's record of overpromising and underdelivering — which is now largely realized to have been caused by the transition from the AEC position as a champion of nuclear power to the NRC position of a regulator focused exclusively on regulation; only three reactors have been commissioned in the United States since that transition.

 In 1980, the Atomic Industrial Forum wrote an article quoting his son, Lewis H. Strauss, claiming that he was talking about not nuclear fission but nuclear fusion.
 He claimed his father was not specific about this in the speech because the AEC's Project Sherwood was still classified at the time, so he was not allowed to refer to this work directly.
 Since that time, this claim has been widely repeated, including in 2003 comments by Donald Hintz, chairman of the Nuclear Energy Institute.

 To support that argument, Strauss and biographer Pfau point to this statement: "industry would have electrical power from atomic furnaces in five to fifteen years."
 It was claimed that the timeline implies that Strauss was referring to fusion, not fission.
 Although it is not a direct quote, this version of the statement appeared in the New York Times overview of the speech the next day.
 The statement in question is originally:

 Dr. Lawrence Hafstad, whom all of you surely know, happens to be speaking, today, in Brussels before the Congress of Industrial Chemistry.
 He heads the Reactor Development Division of the Atomic Energy Commission.
 Therefore, he expects to be asked, "How soon will you have industrial atomic electric power in the United States?"
 His answer is "from 5 to 15 years depending on the vigor of the development effort."